mamghar001/epidemic-COVID-simulation/README.md

 *The number in the top right (74) is the number of deaths in the simulation*

-After simulation, you get the statistics like :
+After simulation, you get its statistics (for example) :

 ![GitHub Logo](DATA/cas3.png)